The REDress Project Comes to Wellesley in Honor of Indigenous Peoples Day

 “...I hope people feel empowered to involve more Native voices and stories in their own lives and activism.”Emma Slibeck ’24, president of NASA

 Emma Slibeck ’24, president of NASA, has followed Black’s work since she was in high school.
 Slibeck, a descendant of the Eastern Band of Cherokee Indians, grew up in the East Village of New York; her school had no Native American student association.
 She worked alone to try to bring attention to Native issues, and even reached out to Black about bringing the REDress Project to her high school her senior year, but then COVID-19 hit and made the installation impossible.
 When Slibeck started at Wellesley last fall, she was thrilled to discover NASA.
 She immediately messaged Kisha James ’21 on Facebook and quickly became involved in the organization.
-Slibeck had stayed in touch with Black, and her first mission as president was to bring the REDress Project to Wellesley in honor of Indigenous Peoples Day.
+Slibeck had stayed in touch with Black, and her first mission as president was to bring the REDress Project to Wellesley in honor of Indigenous Peoples Day, though the installation of the project was delayed until December.

 The Native members of NASA will be installing the red dresses in five different spots on campus: in the Academic Quad, by Alumnae Hall and the Lulu, by the Science Center, on the Chapel Lawn, and along the main road.
 Black will supervise the installation via FaceTime.
-The dresses will remain in place for two weeks, with a virtual artist talk on October 27 at 7:00 p.m., before the installation moves to Brandeis University.
+The dresses will remain in place until December 21, with a virtual artist talk on December 9 at 6:00 p.m.

 “The REDress Project is visually stunning,” Slibeck said, “and it is a great way to get the conversations going.”
 On the most basic level, Slibeck hopes the REDress Project will make the entire Wellesley community aware of MMIWG2S (which stands for “Missing and Murdered Indigenous Women, Girls, and 2-Spirit People”) and the history surrounding the Violence Against Women Act, tribal sovereignty, and how they are connected.